MicrosoftDocs/defender-docs/defender-for-iot/get-started.md

 Waiting for Belle feedback

-You now know the number of devices you need to protect in your network.
+You now know the number of devices in your network.

 ## Select license type (size) in admin center